Thewbi/arduino_pid/encoder_test/README.md

 The signals of the encoder are

-- Yellow = Encoder Wire B (direction) - Arduino Pin 2
+- Yellow = Encoder Wire A (interrupt) - Arduino Pin 2
-- Green - Encoder Wire A (interrupt) - Arduino Pin 3
+- Green - Encoder Wire B (direction) - Arduino Pin 3

 ## Reading informaton from the JGB-520 encoder

-The JGB-520 will output a signal on the encoder wire A (green), whenever it wants to trigger an interrupt.
+The JGB-520 will output a signal on the encoder wire A (yellow), whenever it wants to trigger an interrupt.
-The strategy in the encoder_test sketch is to put a interupt on the rising edge of encoder wire A (green).
+The strategy in the encoder_test sketch is to put a interupt on the rising edge of encoder wire A (yellow).

 ```
 void setup() {